Emergency Medicine Internships in Arusha

-This is an incredibly rare opportunity for medical students to experience emergency medicine, including surgery.
-Emergency surgery interns are placed in hospitals and clinics in Arusha, and observe both simple and complex procedures being carried out.
-You’ll work closely with local surgeons with trauma systems, International Red Cross and field experience all across Africa.
+This internship provides an incredibly rare opportunity for medical students to experience emergency medicine.
+Emergency Medicine interns are placed in hospitals and clinics in Arusha, and observe both simple and complex procedures being carried out.
+You’ll work closely with local professionals with trauma systems, International Red Cross and field experience all across Africa.

-- Learn how emergency surgery and trauma medical teams operate in Tanzania
+- Learn how emergency and trauma medical teams work in Tanzania.

-- Observe both simple and complex procedures being expertly executed by African surgeons, and learn from surgeons afterwards
+- Observe both simple and complex procedures being expertly executed by medical professionals.

 - Public hospitals